fogfish/fogfish.github.io/tech/languages/go.md

 [Type embedding in Go](https://travix.io/type-embedding-in-go-ba40dd4264df) - Go does not provide the typical, type-driven notion of subclassing, but it does have the ability to “borrow” pieces of an implementation by embedding types within a struct or interface.
 In fact, type embedding is product type composition.
 The article explains basics behind the embedding.

-[Errors are values](https://blog.golang.org/errors-are-values) - Error handling in Go is different than other functional programming.
-Usually Either monad helps a lot.
-Go programmers miss a fundamental point about errors: Errors are values.
-The article shows a few patterns on error handling with Go.

-[Constant errors](https://dave.cheney.net/2016/04/07/constant-errors) post show up the issue with sentinel error values in Go, it proposes alternative and type-safe solution to express errors using `const`.
-The approach advances error declaration and handling towards behaviour-based approach to [inspect errors](https://dave.cheney.net/2014/12/24/inspecting-errors).

 [Why doesn't Go have variance in its type system?](https://blog.merovius.de/2018/06/03/why-doesnt-go-have-variance-in.html) - It explain what co-, contra- and invariance are and what the implications for Go's type system would be.
 In particular, why it's impossible to have variance in slices.